breimers/jarvis/ReadMe.md

 ## Hardware

 Can run in CPU only or GPU mode.

+### Tested Systems
-Tested on Apple Silicion M1 Pro 10 Core 16 GB.
+- Apple Silicion M1 Pro, 10 Core, 16 GB

 ## Model

 Any Llama-cpp model in the GGUF format is valid